julioe/fullstackCourse/README.md

 ## Mexican food Menu

-Mexican food Menu, with 3 items adaptatives and a shiny black background.
+Mexican food Menu, with 3 items adaptatives and a shiny background.